AlcoholRehabHelp Logo

 Going to rehab will help you overcome alcohol addiction.
 This means you’ll spend less money on alcohol in the long run.
 It also means saving money on alcohol-related health problems and other costs.

 Alcohol addiction interferes with day-to-day life.
-You can't perform at work or school because you're constantly feeling sick and hungover.
-If you want a better quality of life, it's time to get sober.
+You can’t perform at work or school because you constantly feel sick and hungover.

 Alcohol is also terrible for the body and can cause many health problems like liver disease, cancer, mental health issues, and memory disorders.
 Treating these alcohol-related health problems is more expensive than going to rehab.